flutter/website/src/flutter-for-android.md

 larger screens, and help scale your application UI.
 In Flutter, both of these concepts fall under the umbrella of `Widget`s.

+To learn more about building Activity/Fragment UI, see the medium article [Flutter For Android Developers : How to design Activity UI in Flutter](https://medium.com/@burhanrashid52/flutter-for-android-developers-how-to-design-activity-ui-in-flutter-4bf7b0de1e48).

 As mentioned in the [Intents](#what-is-the-equivalent-of-an-intent-in-flutter) section, screens in Flutter are represented by `Widget`s since everything is a widget in Flutter.
 You use a `Navigator` to move between different `Route`s